 Instead of asking, “What features do we want?” the real question is, “What business problems are we solving?”

-As my colleague Dan Woychick explains in his blog post, The River Parable, we can’t just keep pulling people out of the river.
-Instead, we must go upstream to find out why they’re falling in.
-We need to address the source of a problem, not just its symptoms.
+As my colleague Dan Woychick points out in his blog post, The River Parable, we can’t just keep pulling people out of the water; we have to go upstream to find out why they’re falling in.
+In web design, that means looking past the surface symptoms to find the root cause.

-When you dig deeper into a request for a “stunning redesign,” you often uncover the real issue: low conversions, customers calling for answers because they can’t find them online, or unclear messaging.
+When you dig deeper into a request for a “stunning redesign,” you look past the surface style.
+By asking upstream questions — like who the audience is and what gets in their way — you usually uncover the real issue.
+It’s rarely a lack of features; it’s low conversions, unclear messaging, or customers calling for answers because they’re lost.
 When the true problem is identified, the website becomes an active part of your business, not just a digital brochure.

 Diagnose before you design.